-Every dog and every owner is different and that means that there is no “one” type of obedience training that is best for everyone.
+Every dog and every owner is different, and that means that no “one” type of obedience training is best for everyone.
 Understanding what type of training is right for you and your dog is a personal decision based on what you both need and expect from the training experience.
-There are some factors that you will want to consider when choosing a method of teaching obedience to your dog however.
+There are some factors that you will want to consider when choosing a method of teaching obedience to your dog.

 - Is your dog aggressive against other dogs or people?
 If so then you cannot responsibly take your dog to a group obedience class.

 - Does your dog have specific concerns that cannot be addressed in a larger class such as extreme fear issues?
-If so then you will need to be aware that these issues cannot be addressed in a traditional obedience class and they need to be addressed prior to regular obedience classes.
-In these cases it is best to enroll in a fearful Fido’s class or bring in a specialty trainer to conquer these concerns before enrolling in a large obedience class.
+If so, then you will need to be aware that these issues cannot be addressed in a traditional obedience class and need to be handled before class.
+In these cases, it is best to enroll in a fearful Fido’s class or bring in a specialty trainer to conquer these concerns before enrolling in a large obedience class.

 - Are finances a concern for you?
 Instead of skipping over obedience training opt for a more affordable group obedience class to begin your dog on the road to obedience and socialization.